foot/embedding-sphere/README.md

 An experiment in visualizing embeddings on the surface of a sphere.

-While discussing [a past experiment on visualizing population data on a sphere's surface](https://github.com/foot/globen-three) with another LLM enthusiast, we wondered whether this approach could be adapted for visualizing embeddings.
+While discussing [a past experiment on visualizing population data on a sphere's surface](https://github.com/foot/globen-three) with another LLM enthusiast, they wondered whether this approach could be adapted for visualizing embeddings.
 Here we are.

-An experiment in visualizing embeddings on the surface of a sphere.

 Demo: https://foot.github.io/embedding-sphere/